 Acute/After Hours Care.
 For emergency care after clinic hours, it is recommended that students call 911 or go to a hospital emergency room.
-Students should refer to the Health Center website (www.smu.edu/healthcenter) for hospital information and location of an urgent care facility.
+Students should refer to the Health Center website (www.smu.edu/healthcenter) for information about urgent care facilities and local hospitals.